zoom/zoomapps-sample-js/README.md

 2. [Google Cloud](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/nodejs)
 3. [AWS](https://aws.amazon.com/getting-started/hands-on/deploy-nodejs-web-app/)

-## Without Docker

-Building without Docker requires that you have an instance of MongoDB running natively or remotely, you've populated the .env with secrets, and you have adjusted the MongoDB credentials.

-The first step, as usual, is to enter your **Client ID**, **Client Secret** and **Redirect URI** for your Zoom App in the [.env](.env) file.
-The following steps are unique to building without Docker:

-##### Add your DB and Session Secrets

-Run `gen-secrets.sh` to generate development secrets or manually enter your own secrets for production.
+### Secrets

+- Use the production credentials from your Zoom App
+- Generate production credentials for the session, and mongodb
+- Store your secrets using a secret manager on your hosting platform

+### MongoDB

-##### Change the MongoDB Connection String
+Change the connection string to point to your production MongoDB server

-Change `MONGO_USER` and `MONGO_PASS` to match the user of your database.
-Then, adjust the format of `MONGO_URL` to match the connection string of your server.

 ## Contribution